 There aren’t many questions more fundamental to a room makeover than: What colour are you going to paint it?
 Of course, interior design is more than colour – it’s spacial design and movement flow, textural contrast and light control.
 But colour is often the first thing we process in a new space, and therefore the first thing we want to decide on when planning a new project.
+But one of the hardest things to know is how to choose a colour scheme.

 Some are deeply technical, suited to anyone who wants to apply rigorous theory to their colour choices.
 Others are grounded in human behaviour or colour psychology, and still more draw on artistic – almost spiritual – inspiration.
+Here are 10 very different approaches to the subject of how to choose a colour scheme.

 Let’s take a look…

-Think about how you plan to live in the space you’re decorating.
+When wondering how to choose a colour scheme, think about how you plan to live in the space you’re decorating.
 Not just how you live in it right now, but how you’d use it in an ideal world.
 Let’s use an example…

 Before redecorating our master bedroom, we used to spend minimal time in there.
 It was a slightly shabby space filled with mismatched furniture that we hadn’t chosen together – so all we used the space for was sleep.
 But we knew how we wanted to use it – for long, lazy weekend mornings with a coffee and the cat.